greg-raven/Uncommon-Sense/_posts/2023-05-28-loss-of-candor.md

 ---
-title: 'Loss of candor is grievous'
+title: "Loss of candor is grievous"
 layout: post
 categories:
 - speech